broegaard/telemed/README-SAIP.md

 Performance Testing
 ===

-First, you need to ensure the 'hack' is enabled in the TeleMedServant class in package `telemed.server`, that is, the `teleObs.setTime()` statement is NOT a comment
+First, you need to ensure the 'pe hack' is enabled in the TeleMed server!
+You do this by providing setting the switch 'pehack' to 'true' (all lowercase!), like

-    // Performance testing hack: Overwrite client side
-    // time stamp with present time
-    teleObs.setTime(LocalDateTime.now().truncatedTo(ChronoUnit.SECONDS));
+    gradle serverHttp -Ppehack=true

+This switch works both in the in-memory and in the MongoDB variant.

 Next, you can find a JMeter sample test plan in 'TeleMed-Test-Plan.jmx'.
 Start JMeter and open it.